BranBushes/My_Wallpapers/README.md

    >cd ~/.local/share/backgrounds

    >sudo rm -r *
-4. Cd to directory and Move all of it's contents to the user backgrounds directory-
+4. Cd to cloned directory and Move all of it's contents to the user backgrounds directory-
    >cd ~/My_Wallpapers

    >mv * ~/.local/share/backgrounds